acrucetta/mente/src/md/research_questions.md

 - What algorithms are used most often in Machine Learning problems?
 - How did the work with algorithms influence the development of Neural Networks?

+### Fitness
+- How can a human being lift heavier things while having the same weight?
+	- How can muscles become "stronger" without being "bigger"?

+### Jiu-Jitsu
+- ...

 ### Operating Systems
 - How do Linux containers work?
 Why did Docker became such a success?

 ### Interior Design
 - What makes a space feel harmonious?
 - What are the principles of Wabi Sabi design?
+- Why is Japanese design so simple?
+How does it relate to Zen philosophy?

 ### Software Design
 - Why have TUIs decreased with respect to GUIs; in what way are TUIs better than GUIs?